 Central Library in Copley Square

 Closure Notice: These collections are currently closed to in-person research due to the renovation of the Special Collections Reading Room as part of the Rare Books Renovation Project.
 Learn more about this major renovation and the important improvements being made to collection and public spaces.
-We look forward to welcoming researchers back into these newly renovated spaces in 2022.
+We look forward to welcoming researchers back into these newly renovated spaces in mid-2022.
+The library will post more specific information on reopening dates here once it is available.

 The Boston Public Library has built collections by gift and purchase which today total over 130,000 prints and drawings and an estimated 1,000,000 photographs.